Cost Recovery Programs, Fee Collection and Fee Payment in Alaska

 - Central GOA Rockfish - Payments due by February 15.

 - Community Development Quota - Payments due by December 31.

 - Halibut/Sablefish Individual Fishing Quota I(FQ) - Payments due by January 31

-- Observer Program - Payments due by February 15.
+- Observer Program fee payment is due by February 15.

-- IFQ Permit Holder Fee Submission Form (Payments due by January 31)
+- IFQ Permit Holder Fee Calculation Form (Payments due by January 31)

-- Registered Crab Receiver Fee Submission Form (Payments due by July 31)
+- Registered Crab Receiver Fee Calculation Form (Payments due by July 31)